One year, a challenge every month (due by the last day of the Month), and at the end of it, 12 fabulous historical garments.

 February: Re-Make, Re-Use, Re-Fashion – Sew something that pays homage to the historical idea of re-using, re-making and re-fashioning.
 Turn one thing into another.
 Re-fit or re-fashion an old gown into something you would wear again.
 Re-trim a hat for a new outfit, or re-shape a modern hat to be a historical hat.
 Re-purpose the fabric from an old garment (your own or a commercial one) into a new garment.

-March: The Great Outdoors – Get out into the weather and dirt with an item for outdoor pursuits.
+March: The Great Outdoors – Get out into the weather and dirt with an item for outdoor pursuits. (note that the link takes you off this website, to fellow HSF admin’s blog Matsukaze Workshops)

 April: Circles, Squares & Rectangles – Many historical garments, and the costumes of many people around the world, use basic geometric shapes as their basis.
 In this challenge make a garment made entirely of squares, rectangles and circles